www-aplas/www-aplas.github.io/registration.md

 Note:
 - The conference registration covers lunches on 27-29, the reception on 27, the banquet dinner on 28th, and the excursion in the afternoon of 29th.
+The workshop registration covers the lunch on 30th.
 - In order to register as a student, you should be a full-time student and send a scanned copy of the student card or a proof of enrollment document to xinyu.feng@gmail.com.